alabvix/ubaseapi/README.md

-# ubaseapi
+# User Base API
-Unified User Base API - A micro service for store users and perform authentication for applications.
+A microservice to store users and perform authentication for them.
 The API uses MongoDB as datastore.